cleamer/mysql-query-time/README.md

 ## Why MySQL Query Time

 If you have ever developed backend, you may have tought about database performance.
-There are a lot of things about performance however execution time is one of most important things.
-This module will help you masure query execution time in your project.
+There are a lot of things about performance however execution time is one of the most important things.
+This module will help you measure query execution time in your project.

 <br/>